What Online Retailers Can Learn From Laura Ashley’s Collapse

 51% UK consumers prefer to shop online rather than in-store @EcommercenewsEU Click To Tweet

 There are several reasons for this.
 One is the ability to shop 24/7.
 Many of us are working longer hours, with longer commutes, and need to fit shopping in around family and commitments.
 Around 39% of shoppers find online more convenient, and another 15% want to avoid the retail crowds.
-Another factor is increased price consciousness in the face of austerity.
-Online retailers can offer cheaper goods, delivered more quickly.
+Another factor is price; online retailers can offer cheaper goods, delivered more quickly.

 A 2018 website relaunch by Laura Ashley was a failure.
 It was built in the multi purpose but expensive and resource heavy Oracle Commerce Cloud.
-IT director Colin Rice promised Augmented Reality and AI in the website’s future and said of Laura Ashley’s custom product offering; “You can’t [sell] that with an off-the-shelf eCommerce system.”
+IT director Colin Rice promised Augmented Reality and AI in the website’s future.
+He said of Laura Ashley’s custom product offering; “You can’t [sell] that with an off-the-shelf eCommerce system.”

 This was misguided in two aspects.
 Their older customers liked the simpler interface, and found it easier to use.
 Rice was also incorrect about ‘off the shelf’ e-commerce systems.
 Most online retail setups, including WooCommerce, offer completely customisable product offerings.